Tatu Varmanen: Inter Turku

 In March 2017, Varmanen moved to Veikkausliiga side Inter Turku, before being sent on loan to JJK.
 He made his league debut for the club on 4 August 2017 in a 3-0 home victory over HIFK.

 TPS

 In March 2019, Varmanen signed with Ykkönen club TPS on a one-year deal.
 After making his debut on matchday one against MYPA, Varmanen would make 20 appearances in all competitions for the club in 2019 as TPS gained promotion to the Veikkausliiga.
 In October, he signed a one-year contract extension.

 Östers IF

 Following four seasons in Finland, Varmanen returned to his native Sweden, signing with Östers IF.
 He made his debut for Öster on 11 April 2021 playing full 90 minutes in a match against Örgryte.
 In March 2022, he signed a two-year contract extension with the club.
 After Öster had won the promotion to Allsvenskan at the end of 2024, Varmanen extended his contract with the club in late November 2024.

+He left the club af the end of 2025, however he re-joined Östers IF again in June 2026.